eth-protocol-fellows/cohort-zero/stage-1-project-discovery.md

 The project should explore new territory or have a good reason to explore previously visited territory.
 Duplicating previous work should be avoided.
 The one exception to this would be projects that take a "rough sketch" of a solution and flesh it out into something more complete.

+> The main exception to this will be participants who are starting with very little domain knowledge.
+It is *ok* for your work to overlap prior existing work if this is how you learn.

 ### 3. Expand Your Knowledge